 Brazil police bust alleged coronavirus corruption racket in Sao Paulo

-SAO PAULO, Aug 6 (Reuters) - Brazil's federal police on Thursday said it had carried out six search and arrest warrants as part of an operation into alleged coronavirus-related corruption in the city of Sao Paulo.
+SAO PAULO, Aug 6 (Reuters) - Brazil's federal police on Thursday said it had executed six search and arrest warrants as part of an operation into alleged coronavirus-related corruption in the city of Sao Paulo.

 The federal police did not say who the operation had targeted, but said it involved alleged irregularities in the purchase of disposable aprons to supply hospitals managed by the city of Sao Paulo.